 We’re reader-supported.
 Posts may contain links that provide a commission at no cost to you.
 Learn how we make money.

 The difference between I1 and VS2 clarity is I1 diamonds have heavy inclusions that are almost always visible to the naked eye.
 The flaws impact its durability and appearance, so they’re rarely used in engagement rings.
-VS2 diamonds have small blemishes that are often only apparent with magnification.
+VS2 diamonds have small blemishes that are often only identifiable with magnification.

 Each step down means the inclusions are more impactful.
 I1 is the ninth lowest position on the scale, landing one grade below SI2.